LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 In this program, a new ArrayList of integers is created.
 The program then randomly adds integers, gets and removes integers at random indices, checks the size, and checks if the list is empty.
 The list is then cleared, and finally checks if the list contains a random number.
 Each operation is output to the console using `System.out.println()`.

+.. todo:: Introduce algorithm analysis at a very basic level - big-O notation for constant-time and linear-time performance.

 Performance of ArrayList methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^